 Jim: Boy, that is so good.
 Explain this quote from your book.
-You said, “We love to watch crazy people as long as we don’t have to interact with them personally.”
-(Laughter).
-And again, when we talk about crazy people, we’re talking about those that are just driving us crazy.
+You said, “We love to watch crazy people, as long as we don’t have to interact with them personally.”
+(Laughs).
+And again, when we talk about crazy people we’re talking about those that are just driving us crazy.

-Mike: Yeah, mmm hmm, well, it’s kind of like being on vacation.
+Mike: Yeah.
+Mm-hmm (affirmative).
+Well, it’s kind of like being on vacation.
 You don’t come home from vacation and tell stories about reading the newspaper on the lanai in Hawaii.
 You talk about the storms and the close calls that you had.
-We love drama when it’s past tense and when it’s third person.
-And with these types of events, to be able to – to watch other people, that’s why we do it on TV.
-There’s always a villain.
-Or there’s somebody in the reality shows, you’re thinking, they are just crazy.
+We love drama when it’s past tense, and when it’s third person.
+And with these types of events to be able to to watch other people, that’s why we do it on TV.
+There’s always a villain, or there’s somebody in the reality shows you’re thinking, “They are just crazy!”
 And we like watching it from the security of our living room with our Cheetos.

-(Laughter) But to actually be there and have that conversation, how do you confront somebody like that?
-It’s uncomfortable.
+Mike: To actually be there and have that conversation, how do you confront somebody like that, it’s uncomfortable.

 Jim: It really is.
 You had an experience with your son that I thought was really insightful.
-You’re in – I think, trying on ski goggles.
+You were in, I think trying on ski goggles.

 Jim: Describe what happened there in terms of our ability to understand reality.

-Jim: And that – it’s a great, simple illustration of how to do that.
-Make it more complicated, though, in our personal experiences that way.
-How do we create lenses that give us a false impression of what’s real?
+John: And that, it’s a great simple illustration of how to do that.
+Make it more complicated, though.
+In our personal experiences that way, how do we create lenses that give us a false impression of what’s real?

 Mike: So we assume that they’re thinking the same thing.

-Jim: In fact, you mentioned in the book a relational – a coworker that had a relationship problem with just about everybody she came into contact with.
+Jim: In fact, uh, you mentioned in the book, a relational coworker that had a relationship problem with just about everybody she came into contact with.
 And that probably is one of the most practical illustrations you can provide all of us.
 What happened in that case?

-Jim: Mike, in fact, we struggle at times to apply Scripture to our modern day lives, you know.
-We think these are ancient people living with ancient customs.
-But this area of how we interrelate with one another, how human beings treat each other is as relevant today as it was 2,000, 4,000 years ago, when the Scriptures were being written, right?
-What are some of those applications of Scripture?
+Jim: Mike, in fact, we struggle at times to apply scripture to our modern day lives.
+You know, we think these are ancient people living with ancient customs.
+But this area of how we interrelate with one another, how human beings treat each other, is as relevant today as it was 2000, 4000 years ago when the scriptures were being written, right?
+Uh, what are some of those applications of scripture?

-Jim: Right.
-They’d love it.
-I mean, neighbors understand that exactly.
+Jim: Right, they’d love it.
+Every neighbor understands that exactly.
 Philippians 2:4 is another one.
-And again, this is applying it to your everyday life.
-It says there let each of you look not only to his own interests, which we all do, but also to the interests of others.
-I mean, that’s directly applying to what you’re talking about.
+And again this is applying it to your everyday life, it says there, “Let each of you look not only to his own interests…” which we all do, “…but also to the interests of others.”
+I mean, that’s, uh, directly applying to what you’re talking about.

-Mike: You know, I think that’s kind of a key to the whole thing is that it’s so easy to look at everything through our lenses, through our perspective and saying, why are these people not doing it the way they should?
-And really, one of the most important things we can do from all these verses is to stop and listen…
+Mike: You know, I think that’s kind of a key to the whole thing.
+Is that it’s so easy to look at everything through our lenses, through our perspective, and saying, “Why are these people not doing it the way they should?”
+And really, one of the most important things we could do from all these verses, is to stop and listen.

 Jim: And it is good because it’s a great illustration for us.
 We need to know the truth as best as we can, even in our human foibles, right?